 Go-Sail is bursting with sensibly written advice about where to buy, what to buy and where to store it, but it’s not all about inflatables.
 This is where to learn about proper dinghies with sails, and it answers all the questions anyone need consider before spending money.
 Probably one of the best go-to sites for newbies.

 Finally, if anything could persuade me to leave terra firma, the Comet Zero might.
 It’s great for beginners, says Devon-based Comet Dinghies.
-Prices start from £3,950 – which seems a lot for a beginner’s sailboat – but it is a classic little beauty, just made for zipping across the Salcombe Estuary on a sunny afternoon.
+It is a classic little beauty, just made for zipping across the Salcombe Estuary on a sunny afternoon.